Barbara S. (Minerd) McKnight was born in about 1838 in or near Wharton Township, Fayette County, PA the daughter of Henry and Hester (Sisler) Minerd.

 He is not known to have seen any action with his regiment during the 11 months he was with the army.

 Tragically, Barbara passed away shortly after his return from the war, on Valentine's Day, Feb.
 14, 1866.
 She died from the effects of childbirth with her son John, and was only age 28.
-She was laid to rest at the Cochran Cemetery at Dawson, leaving Henry alone to worry about how to care for and raise his brood.
+Her remains were laid to eternal sleep at the Cochran Cemetery at Dawson, leaving Henry alone to worry about how to care for and raise his brood.
 A grave marker was erected at the burial site.

 Henry is seen here, wearing his Civil War medals and ribbons, with a young lady who is not yet identified but may be a granddaughter.